 Pavan Kumar, Co-founder and CTO of Cocoon Cam (formerly Cocoon Health), delivers the presentation “Edge/Cloud Tradeoffs and Scaling a Consumer Computer Vision Product” at the Embedded Vision Alliance’s September 2019 Vision Industry and Technology Forum.
-Kumar explains how his company is evolving its use of edge and cloud vision computing in continuing to bring new
+Kumar explains how his company is evolving its use of edge and cloud vision computing… “Edge/Cloud Tradeoffs and Scaling a

 “Embedded Vision Applications Lead Way for Processors in AI: A Market Analysis of Vision Processors,” a Presentation from IHS Markit

-Chris Osterwood, Founder and CEO of Capable Robot Components, presents the "How to Choose a 3D Vision Sensor" tutorial at the May 2019 Embedded Vision Summit.
+Chris Osterwood, Founder and CEO of Capable Robot Components, presents the “How to Choose a 3D Vision Sensor” tutorial at the May 2019 Embedded Vision Summit.
 Designers of autonomous vehicles, robots and many other systems are faced with a critical challenge: Which 3D vision sensor technology to use?
-There are a wide variety of sensors
+There are… “How to Choose a 3D

-Bert Moons, Hardware Design Architect at Synopsys, presents the "Five+ Techniques for Efficient Implementation of Neural Networks" tutorial at the May 2019 Embedded Vision Summit.
+Bert Moons, Hardware Design Architect at Synopsys, presents the “Five+ Techniques for Efficient Implementation of Neural Networks” tutorial at the May 2019 Embedded Vision Summit.
 Embedding real-time, large-scale deep learning vision applications at the edge is challenging due to their huge computational, memory and bandwidth requirements.
-System architects can mitigate these demands by modifying deep
+System architects can mitigate… “Five+ Techniques for Efficient Implementation